ESMWG/NoahMP/README.md

 make
 ```

-If compiled successfully, an executable file named `noahmp.exe` will be created under "run" directory.
+If compiled successfully, an executable file named `noahmp.exe` will be created under the "run" directory.

 ## Running